e6on/Twitch-Streamer-Docker-Setup/README.md

 ### 5. Add Your Videos

 Place all the video files you want to stream into the `videos/` directory.
-The script will automatically find all `.mp4`, `.mkv`, and `.mpg` files.
+By default, the script finds all `.mp4`, `.mkv`, and `.mpg` files.
+You can customize the supported file types via the `VIDEO_FILE_TYPES` environment variable (see the Configuration section).
 The playlist is automatically regenerated and updated whenever you add, remove, or move videos in this directory.

 ## Usage